TaylorSchmautz/Rest-api-implementation/README.md

 http://ec2-54-202-113-75.us-west-2.compute.amazonaws.com/ is the main page.

-To do a get or post api call use http://ec2-54-202-113-75.us-west-2.compute.amazonaws.com/api/people
+To do a get or post api call use http://ec2-54-202-113-75.us-west-2.compute.amazonaws.com/api/people (I wasn't a hundred 100% about is that if the api calls should link to different pages or the same page.)

 -Get will require no additional informaton from the user.